Get Started with CB-Essay

 Set Up GitHub Pages with Jekyll Action

-The most common way to publish these sites is using GitHub pages below.
+The most common way to publish these sites is using GitHub Pages.
 CB-Essay requires a GitHub Action to build properly.
-The action is already built in so you don’t need to create one, but you should follow the steps below to enable GitHub to publish your site:
+Follow these steps to set up deployment:

 1. Go to your repository and click the Settings menu item at the end of the second row on the page